dgolbourn/pcraft/README.md

 4. Launch the game, choose Multiplayer, and add the Pcraft server address `pcraft.co.uk`.

 5. **Congratulations, you've joined the Pcraft server!**

-[Here](http://pcraft.co.uk:8100)'s how the adventure is going to far!

 For server admins
 -----------------